 We continue to monitor the rapidly evolving COVID-19 pandemic and related guidance from international and domestic authorities, including federal, state and local public health authorities and may need to make changes to our business based on their recommendations.
-COVID-19, has had and is likely to continue to have, a material and substantial adverse impact on our results of operations including, among others, a decrease in our sales, and delays in sourcing of raw materials from suppliers.
+Covid-19 has caused significant disruptions in the supply chain including increasing cost and expenses of materials and services.
 Our business is directly dependent upon, and correlates closely with, the marketing levels and ongoing business activities of our existing customers and suppliers.
 In the event of a continued widespread economic downturn caused by COVID-19, we will likely experience a further reduction in current projects, longer sales and collection cycles, deferral or delay of purchase commitments for our DC power systems, a reduction in our manufacturing functionality, higher than normal inventory levels, a reduction in the availability of qualified labor, and increased price competition, all of which could substantially adversely affect our net revenues and our ability to remain a going concern.

 The impacts of COVID-19 on our business, sources of revenues and the general economy, are currently not fully known.
-We are conducting business as usual with some modifications to employee work locations, and cancellation of certain marketing events, among other modifications.
-As a result of our declining revenues during the COVID-19 pandemic, our management team implemented a cost reduction program to reduce overhead.
-We lowered operation expenses, while still keeping the business operational and ready to expand when needed.
 We will continue to actively monitor the situation and may take further actions that may alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, partners, suppliers and stockholders.
-It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our customers and prospects, although we do anticipate it to negatively impact our financial results during fiscal year 2021 and perhaps beyond.
+It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our customers and prospects, although we do anticipate it to negatively impact our financial results during fiscal year 2022 and perhaps beyond.